-- If you don't already have a license to use TeamForge in ALM mode, talk to your CollabNet representative about getting one. - To apply your ALM site license, see Supply your TeamForge license key.

-- 1. Click Admin in the site navigation bar. - 2.
+- If you don't already have a license to use TeamForge in ALM mode, talk to your CollabNet representative about getting one. - To apply your ALM site license, see Supply your TeamForge license key from Teamforge user interface. - 1.
+Click Admin in the site navigation bar. - 2.
 Click License Key in the Site Administration toolbar. - 3.
 Click the Change Site Mode to dropdown list and select ALM.